 1 teaspoon of dried ground chilis (like espelette, Lady Choi, etc)

-Two sprigs of mint, anise hyssop, and chinese celery or herbs of your choice
+Two sprigs of sage, thyme, basil, celery or herbs of your choice/what's in season

 ¼ cup of vinegar, white wine, pickling liquid, or other acid in your fridge

 ⅓ - ½ cup rice (preferably sushi, arborio, or other white short grain rice)